 A handy guide to learner driver car insurance

-Plus, take a look at our Young Drivers report, which will give you an idea of all the other costs involved in running your own car, advice for cheapest cars to insure and our guide for new drivers that’s full of practical advice for newbies.
+Plus, check out our Young Drivers report, which will give you an idea of all the other costs involved in running your own car, information on the cheapest cars to insure and our guide for new drivers that’s full of practical help for newbies.

 Simply put, it’s because younger drivers are statistically more likely to be involved in an accident than older drivers.
-Insurance companies keep a close eyes on statistics, and teens (17 and 18 year olds) and early twenty-somethings of student age tend to be involved in more accidents (and worse accidents, for that matter) than older and more experienced drivers.
-But don't forget that there are things like the Pass Plus course that can help you to get more experience early on.
+Insurance providers keep a close eye on statistics, and teens (17 and 18 year olds) and early twenty-somethings of student age tend to be involved in more accidents (and worse accidents, for that matter) than older and more experienced drivers.
+In fact, 19% of all car accidents across the UK between 2010 and 2016 involved someone between the ages of 17 to 25.

 If you’re having lessons with a professional driving school, then most of them include insurance in the price of the lessons.
 But if you want to practice in your own car, or in a friend’s or relative’s car, then you’ll need insurance.

-What’s the best type of car insurance for learner drivers?
+What’s the most suitable type of car insurance for learner drivers?

-Third-party.
-This covers you for any injury you cause to other people and any damage to their property.
+- third party only – this covers you for any injury you cause to other people and any damage to their property

-Comprehensive.
-This type of policy includes all the cover of a third-party fire and theft policy, but also covers you for damage to yourself and your car.
-You might think this would be the most expensive type of policy but that’s not always the case, so it’s worth comparing your options to get the right cover for you.
+- comprehensive – includes all the cover of a third party fire and theft policy, but also protects you as a driver and can pay out for damage you cause to your own car.
+You might think this would be the most expensive type of policy but that’s not always the case, so it’s worth comparing your options to get the right cover for you

-Can I save money by adding an experienced driver to my policy?
+Can I get cheaper insurance by adding an experienced driver to my policy?

-Possibly.
-If you can share your car with an experienced driver (who has no previous claims or convictions), you could reduce the cost of your premium by adding them to your policy.
+It’s possible, yes.
+If you can share your car with an experienced driver, you could reduce the cost of your premium by adding them to your policy.
 The insurance provider takes both drivers’ information into consideration and creates a price based on each of you sharing the car.

 Is a higher voluntary excess better?

+In some cases, yes.
 If you’re a learner driver looking for cheap insurance, you might want to choose a higher voluntary excess.
 Although this could cost you more in the event of a claim, as you’ll need to pay the voluntary excess you choose as well as the compulsory excess set by the provider, it could mean a cheaper monthly premium in the short term.
-Just make sure you could afford the total in the event of you needing to make a claim.
+Just make sure you could afford the total in the event of needing to make a claim.